Stanley Weston: Sports Review Wrestling

-In the 1972, Weston started a new magazine, Sports Review Wrestling, that featured "bloody covers and outlandish stories".
+In 1972, Weston started a new magazine, Sports Review Wrestling, that featured "bloody covers and outlandish stories".
 Initially, competing with other Weston publications, the magazine sold poorly.
 In 1973, Weston showed Apter a set of photos taken by Los Angeles-based boxing photographer Theo Ehret.
 Apter was surprised that the photo set showed young, bikini-clad women in posed wrestling moves.
 Weston referred to the wrestling sessions as "Apartment House Wrestling" and told Apter that they would constitute a new feature in Sports Review Wrestling.

 Weston's Sports Review Wrestling, featuring bloody covers and women fighting in bikinis, created a stir on the wrestling industry and caused some professional wrestlers to stop cooperating with G.C London Publishing.

 By the end of the decade, knowing that adolescents represented a large share of his sales audience and in response to parental concerns, Weston had removed both Apartment House stories as well as bloody photos from the magazine's covers.
 Sports Review Wrestling ceased publication in July 1992.
 In 1995 Kappa reintroduced the magazine, formatted in a reduced size, but the new version lasted less than a year.